The-Purple-Warehouse/the-purple-standard/properties/ratings/intake-consistency.md

 ## Values
 This property stores an integer value on a 0-4 scale based on the robot's ability to intake game pieces.
-- 4: consistently good intake ability
+- 4: exceptional consistency in intake ability
-- 3: above average
+- 3: above average consistency in intake ability
-- 2: average
+- 2: average consistency in intake ability
-- 1: below average
+- 1: below average consistency in intake ability
-- 0: poor intake ability
+- 0: poor consistency in intake ability

 ## Examples
 - 4